arguelle/VTOL-at-UNLV/Build-Log.md

 2. By setting your angle at min and max tilt values you are defining the angles at which the max and min PWM values correspond to, 90 being straight forward and -90 being backward.
    * It is important to set this because you must assign the percentages where the VTOL is in multicopter mode and transition mode which uses the max tilt  and min tilt angle as the full range.

 The image below shows how our VTOL's tilt parameters are assigned.
-When the VTOL is in multicopter mode the value is set to 135% which corresponds to being completely vertical.
+When the VTOL is in multicopter mode the value is set to 13.5% which corresponds to being completely vertical.
 During transition mode it is only set to 80% due to the fact that we still require vertical thrust until it fully transitions.
+DISCLAIMER, subject to tuning.

 ![VTOLTILTANGLE](https://user-images.githubusercontent.com/117425577/220211260-bbadd5ad-7194-4f5b-94d3-57c7c9989fd9.png)